OHDSI/Tantalus/readme.md

 Examples
 ========
 The first example shows how to compare the data within two CDMs and launch the Shiny app to visualize the results of the "comparison" queries.
+By defining findPrevalences = TRUE you can filter on those codes that appear in the database.
 For this example the data reside in a Microsoft PDW dbms on a server called X, using default port 17001.
 The databases containing the CDMs are called "db1" and "db2".
 The database schema is "dbo".